jaz303/skelecaster/README.md

 # skelecaster

-skelecaster reads skeleton frame data from an attached Kinect, serializes it into UDP packets, and sends them over the network.
+skelecaster reads skeleton frame data from an attached Kinect, serializes it into UDP packets, and sends it over the network.

 ## Prerequisites